 Step 1: Finding the perfect card

 Last year, I stumbled upon a Facebook ad by “The Points Guy” about a new Capital One credit card that can earn you a serious amount of miles.
-The Capital One Business Spark card had an incredible offer where you can earn 200,000 bonus miles and the offer is currently back.
+The Spark 2X Miles card from Capital One had an incredible offer where you can earn 200,000 bonus miles.

 Since we were about to embark on a crazy kitchen remodel project, I knew that unfortunately, we would be charging quite a bit on our card, so it was time to grab this offer.
 I charged all our business, life and kitchen remodel expenses to make sure to earn as fast as I could